 Ghosts of Yim Tin Tsai Once home to a thriving Salt Industry Yim Tin Tsai Island is now mostly abandoned with some fascinating neglected buildings slowly decaying, being taken back to the earth by the inevitable hand of nature.
-The island was first settled by the…read more
+The island was first settled…read more

 A glance around Hong Kong and you might notice odd holes in the middle of its skyscrapers.
 An unusual and unique feature of this city.
 Why build gaps into a building in a city with some of the highest real estate prices in the world?
 The answer lies in dragons and the…read more

 When you picture Hong Kong this view is perhaps the most common.
 It’s certainly the most accessible view from any of the mountains surrounding the city, as you can take a tram or bus to the top and walk along the path surrounding “The Peak” (What the locals call…read more